 3. DO make posts that are somehow related to our focus on "following Yeshua in a Hebrew way, together".
 (You can read more of what that means to us here.)
 What I'm trying to say is, no cat pictures.
 Along those lines,

 4. DO remember why most of our members have joined this group - because they're learning from me, and they want a place to discuss what they're learning at holylanguage.com.
 For that reason, please don't post stuff from other ministries and organizations here.
-We're very supportive of some of these other groups - First Fruits of Zion, for instance - but this isn't the place for it.
+We're very supportive of some of these other groups, but this isn't the place for it.
 We encourage you instead to friend each other and share these wonderful resources from your own walls.
 If you're not sure about whether to share something, ask yourself if it will help the members of this group focus on what they're learning at holylanguage.com, or take them away from it.
 Having said that though, the last thing I would want is for you to feel scared of posting.
 So if you're not sure about whether to share something, go ahead and share it.
 I'd rather you err on the side of communicating than not communicating.
 As long as you're mindful of this general dynamic, you should be fine.
+I should also mention one exception to this rule - First Fruits of Zion.
+We call them our "ministry crush" and highly recommend their videos and publications and you'll even see me frequently recommending certain teachings of theirs in response to questions or needs.

 5. DO be sensitive to the fact that when you make a post everyone in the group gets a notification.
 For that reason, please limit yourself to one post a day.